Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 5. Whether you need me to clarify anything

 This is the kind of task that sounds simple until you try it without auth.
-A search tool can't do this — it doesn't have my session, and it can't see what I'd see.
+A search tool cannot do this — it does not have my session, and it cannot see what I would see.
 The exact failure mode browser-act is built to fix.

 What it actually did: enumerated my local Chrome profiles, told me which one it was about to import, and asked for confirmation.
 After confirming, it spun up a Chrome browser session, imported cookies and localStorage from the chosen profile, and navigated straight to the Issues page.
 It found 6 open issues at the time, opened each detail page in turn, read the full discussion (including team-only labels), and wrote back a categorized report: